stccenter/CloudClassification/README.md

 #### **5. Run the script**
 Now, we are all set to run the script.
 Run the cloud_combine.py script using below command.
 This script accepts an argument called flag (-f).
 The default value of the flag is detection.
-1. Run the script with default value "detection"
+1. In command prompt, run the script with default value "detection"

             python cloud_combine.py

-2. Run the script with flag "rainy cloud"
+2. In command prompt, run the script with flag "rainy cloud"

             python cloud_combine.py -f "rainy cloud"